Quality & Trust / CBAM Support for EU Imports

 • Destination market and whether the EU importer has identified the goods as CBAM-relevant

-• Material family, grade and supplied form for the quoted aluminum or iron-and-steel item
+• Material family, material grade, supplied form and CN code for the quoted aluminum or iron-and-steel item

-• Requested source-document path and any traceability needs
+• Requested source-document path, emissions data fields and any traceability needs

 • Finish stack, plating, anodizing or passivation details linked to the RFQ